Sbig App

 Children and older adults particularly enjoy soft, ripe pear slices due to easy chewing and gentle digestion.

-Pear Fruit Benefits in Ayurveda
+Benefits of Pear Fruit in Ayurveda

-Ayurveda recognises the nashpati fruit as balancing for Pitta and Vata when eaten at room temperature.
+Ayurveda recognises the Nashpati fruit as balancing for Pitta and Vata when eaten at room temperature.
 Its cooling nature reduces internal heat, soothes acidity, and supports bowel movement.

 Pear juice is traditionally offered for dehydration, mild fever, and digestive uneasiness.
 However, individuals with slow digestion or Kapha imbalance are advised to eat pears in controlled portions or avoid consuming them immediately after heavy meals.

-Side Effects of Pear
+Side Effects of Pear Overconsumption

 • Bloating if eaten excessively